CyberMage: Darklight Awakening

 CyberMage: Darklight Awakening is a cyberpunk first-person shooter game with role-playing elements designed by David W. Bradley.
 It was created by Origin and released by Electronic Arts in 1995.
 The game is characterized by a dark, heavy atmosphere.

 Plot

 Set in the year 2044, the game features a world ruled by corporations and groups of anti-corporation rebels.
 The corporations, faced with the rebellion and competition among themselves, start working on implant products that lead to hybrid humans.

-The game's protagonist player awakes up in a bio-gen tube in a strange suit, with a gem implanted in his forehead.
+The game's protagonist player wakes up in a bio-gen tube in a strange suit, with a gem implanted in his forehead.
 The gem is the Darklight, a stone of magical power.
 After hearing gunshots and explosions, the character crawls out of the tube to find the aftermath of the battle generated by those trying to find him.
 Amnesiac and disorientated, the character seeks to understand what his true identity is.
 He discovers that has been experimented upon by the SARCorp corporation, and he seeks revenge for his mistreatment.